steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

  - Mesh: meshes/?projectId=activeProjectId & model3dId=activeModel3dId

 ##### FE Model Structure

-    What is the role of <model>.fromDtoModel?
-        Some initialization cannot be done without involved processing of related members.
-        For example, constructing a DeothBuffer requires the backing file data.

     DTO objects are used for DATA TRANSFER to the server, either through web page endpoints or the API.
         So, a web page is not bound to use a DTO object if the page does not use POST/PUT, etc.